adrian2x/atomic-fns/README.md

 [Read the Docs](https://atomic-fns.dev)

-## Like Lodash, but for ESNext and with types.
+## Like Lodash, but in TypeScript and for ESnext.

-Stop shipping code built for browsers from *2015*.
+Stop shipping code built for browsers from 2015.
 Really though, look at all the [issues](https://github.com/lodash/lodash/issues/2930).

 You may prefer this because it's:

+* **TypeScript & docs**: Includes type declaration files and js with JSDocs for best in class experience.
+* **Zero deps**: Built from scratch with no runtime dependencies or polyfills.
+* **ESnext**: Uses modern idiomatic syntax, data structures, and control flow techniques.
 * **Modular**: Pick what you need.
 Supports tree-shaking, no side effects and works with all bundlers.
-* **ESNext**: Uses modern idiomatic syntax, data structures, and control flow techniques.
 * **Lazy**: Leverage generators, iterators, and functional composition.
-* **Zero deps**: Built from scratch with no runtime dependencies or polyfills.
-* **Well tested**: All modules have comprehensive test suites aiming for 100% coverage.
+* **Well tested**: All modules have comprehensive test suites and public apis are 100% coverage.
-* **TypeScript & docs**: Includes type declaration files and js with JSDocs for best in class experience.

 ## Docs